dalgard/meteor-viewmodel/README.md

   on: "keyup",

   // This function doesn't return anything but calls the property explicitly instead
-  get: function (event, elem, prop) {
+  get: function (event, elem, prop, args, kwargs) {
     if (event.which === 13)
-      prop();
+      prop(event, elem, args, kwargs);
   }
 });
 ```

 In the case where you want to call the bound property, but not do so with a new value, simply omit the `get` function altogether – like with the `click` binding.
-The bound property will then be called with the arguments `event, elem, args, kwargs`.
+The bound property will then be called with the arguments `event`, `elem`, `args`, and `kwargs`, like the example does.

 A definition object may also be returned from a factory function, which is called with some useful arguments: